 Withdrawal from School

-In the event it becomes necessary for a student to withdraw from St. Mary's Academy, the parent or guardian is asked to contact the Principal in writing who will help with the transition.
+In the event it becomes necessary for a student to withdraw from St. Mary's Academy, the parent or guardian is asked to contact the Director of Admissions in writing who will help with the transition.

 ACADEMIC RECORDS